Azure/azure-sdk-for-js/sdk/openai/openai/MIGRATION.md

 #### Runs

 To run an assistant on a thread, the `createRun` method is used to create a run and then a loop is used to poll the run status until it is no longer queued or in progress.
+The following example shows how to migrate the run creation and polling.

 Original code:
 ```typescript